nomemory/mockneat/README.md

 Still a lot of work:
 - The test coverage is far from being complete.
 At this moment there are around 380 Unit Tests that cover most of the functionality, but a lot of "corner-cases" are still not tested;
 - There is no Maven Central / JCenter repository yet.
-The only way you can the library is through github and build it yourself using gradle;
+The only way you can test the library is by downloading it from github and build it using gradle;

 The bad:
-- The library makes heavy use of Java 8 features.
-At this moment it only supports Java 8+, and there are no plans for supporting previous Java versions;
+- The library makes heavy use of Java 8 features (Streams, Functional Interfaces, etc.), thus it only supports Java 8+ with no plans for supporting previous Java versions;
-- The documentation is lacking;

 Plans for the future:
+- Document the API;
 - Add new random generators (IBAN, SSC, Lorem Ipsum, etc.);
 - Add functionality to help the developer generate SQL Inserts directly;
 - Improve the MockUnit<T> API;